MrDmitry/aidenhale.dev/web/data/takes/agile/README.md

 your colleagues know what you can do.

 Don't be afraid to let people go.
-Don't abuse it, but if a person doesn't want to change or is not aligned with the team, it could be in everyone's best interest for them to find a different project.
+Don't abuse it, but if a person doesn't want to change or is not aligned with the team, it could be in everyone's best interest for them to ~~become somebody else's problem~~ find a different team.

 ## A message to the devs

-Be the change you want to see in your project.
+Learn when to take responsibility and when to let others take it.

 Don't treat your work like a "clock-in / clock-out" - you spend half the day with your colleagues, promote good vibes.

 Stop "just kicking the can down the road" even if your shaman tells you to.
-Always look at a bigger picture when kicking the can - you want to kick it in the right direction.
+Always look at a bigger picture when kicking the can - at the very least kick it in the right direction.

-Let your manager know if you want interesting problems (or if you're not
+Let your manager know if you want interesting problems (or if you're not interested in problems you're working on).

 Let your manager know if you want to do things "outside of your role" (public speaking, conferences, open source).

-Ask for clarifications if something is not clear, don't wait and guess.
+Ask for clarifications if something is not clear, don't wait it out.

 Ask for help without waiting for "the next stand-up".
-Offer help when able.
+Also offer help when able.

 Speak up if you don't like something about your work.
-Don't vent, just talk to those in charge, be it shaman or manager.
+Don't vent, just talk to those in charge, be it a shaman or a manager.

 If you're in senior/lead/architect position - allocate time for emails.
 If you don't want to attend some meeting, suggest resolving it via email and provide your inputs immediately.
 Quite often an email is enough, but even if not - you're already driving the conversation where you want it.

-Learn when to take responsibility and when to let others take it.
+Be the change you want to see in your project.